Qrayyt/Qrayyt/README.md

 Founder of [@Galenite-GLNT](https://github.com/Galenite-GLNT) —
 an AI ecosystem that turns chaos into order.

-⚙️ currently building: Galenite B2B Assistant v0.4
+⚙️ currently building: Galenite BotHive v0.4